-What Next?
+What next?

-There will be further changes in 2013.
-Possibly the most significant of these will be portability of CRB/DBS disclosures.
+There will be further changes made in 2013 possibly the most significant will be portability of CRB/DBS disclosures.
 We have already made CRB checks portable within the BGA as you are aware and this will continue as before.

-If you wish to discuss any of these issues, please contact the BGA Child Protection lead, Karon Matten on 07880 547176 or Email karon@gliding.co.uk
+Until then, please contact me if you want to discuss any of these issues on 07880547176 or at karon@gliding.co.uk.